all-in-one-of/Eve/README.md

 #### Install Github Desktop
 Install [Github Desktop](https://electronjs.org/apps/github-desktop) and clone this repo to the local drive, where you supposing to keep Eve pipeline.

+## Usage
+Go to Eve local folder on your HDD and run cre